perez987/macOS-12-13-on-Z390-with-OpenCore/README.md

 - You need a working EFI folder
 - Download macOS from Software Update or create USB installer; I don't comment about creating USB installer because there are a lot of sites with this info
 - Run Install macOS Big Sur / Monterey app from the Desktop or the setup program from the booted USB
-- The process has 2 reboots booting from Macintosh HD and a third reboot booting from the target disk with Monterey.
+- The process has 2 reboots booting from Install macOS disk and a third reboot booting from the target disk with Monterey.

+### SMBIOS and config.plist files

+There are eight configuration files, the ones starting with _config-12_ are for Big Sur and Monterey and the ones starting with _config-13_ are for Ventura.
+Variants are included for 4 possible SMBIOS:

+- iMac19,1 with AMD dGPU + iGPU headless mode
+- iMac19,1 with iGPU as main card without dGPU
+- MacPro7,1 with dGPU + iGPU disabled
+- iMacPro1,1 with dGPU + iGPU disabled.

+List of config.plist files:

+- config-12-imac-amd.plist: iMac19,1 + dGPU AMD + iGPU enabled in BIOS
+- config-12-imac-intel.plist: iMac19,1 + iGPU enabled in BIOS as main card
+- config-12-imacpro.plist: iMacPro1,1 + dGPU AMD + iGPU disabled in BIOS
+- config-12-macpro.plist: MacPro7,1 + dGPU AMD + iGPU disabled in BIOS
+- config-13-imac-amd.plist: iMac19,1 + dGPU AMD + iGPU enabled in BIOS
+- config-13-imac-intel.plist: iMac19,1 + iGPU enabled in BIOS as main card
+- config-13-imacpro.plist: iMacPro1,1 + dGPU AMD + iGPU disabled in BIOS
+- config-13-macpro.plist: MacPro7,1 + dGPU AMD + iGPU disabled in BIOS.

+Notes

+- rename selected config file to config.plist
+- current GPU is to AMD RX 6600 XT; for RX 580 and other Polaris cards remove `agdpmod=piker`a from boot-args and don't use the framebuffer patch
+- add serial numbers for the SMBIOS model

 ### Important!

+1. Don't forget to rename the selected config file to config.plist.
-1. Do ResetNVRAM the first time you boot a new EFI.
+2. Do ResetNVRAM the first time you boot a new EFI.
-2. Press spacebar to show auxiliary entries in the picker.
+3. Press spacebar to show auxiliary entries in the picker.

 ### Credits